1 - Organization management

 Download the latest greenhousectl binary from here.

-The command line tool requires access to both the Greenhouse and your Kubernetes cluster.
-Hence, have the kubeconfig files for both clusters at hand.
-The kubeconfig file for the Greenhouse Kubernetes cluster can be downloaded via the Greenhouse dashboard: Organization > Clusters > Access greenhouse cluster.
+You need to have the kubeconfig files for both the greenhouse and the bootstrap cluster at hand.
+The kubeconfig file for the greenhouse cluster can be downloaded via the Greenhouse dashboard:

 Onboard